Steve Dahl: Height of collaboration

 Dahl and Meier won a local Emmy award for a television special they did in 1981 called, Greetings from Graceland, which was a comedy spoof on the tourist shrine and featured Elvis Presley's "Uncle Vester" selling Elvis cookbooks from the guardhouse.
 They briefly had a morning television show, called It's Too Early on local Chicago station, WFBN-TV, which nationally syndicated columnist Bob Greene called "the best program on television", "amazing", and "hypnotic" in his June 20, 1983 column.
 The show was canceled after four weeks on the air because it was deemed "unsuitable for general viewing... in particular for young children" after Dahl was shown fully clothed sitting on a toilet seat reading a newspaper.

 In 1982, he stated on the air that motorists could allegedly substitute Necco Wafers for coins in automatic toll booths on Chicago's tollways.
 The Illinois Tollway System later said that approximately a dozen toll machines broke down due to people trying to use the candy to pay tolls.

 Dahl decided to get a vasectomy in March 1989, which was performed live on the air at a urologist's office in Indiana.
 According to Arbitron ratings for that survey period, Dahl and Meier's ratings jumped from a tie for seventh place in afternoons to a tie for third place.

-According to Paul D. Colford, a former writer for Long Island Newsday, Howard Stern listened to tapes of Steve and Garry sent from Chicago by a friend of the chief engineer at WCCC Hartford.
+According to Paul D. Colford, a former writer for Newsday, Howard Stern listened to tapes of Steve and Garry sent from Chicago by a friend of the chief engineer at WCCC Hartford.
 Colford claims Stern eventually developed his on-air style as a result of these tapes.
 Later, Stern was hired at WWWW Detroit (which Dahl had left when he moved to Chicago).